Robert Alton Harris: San Diego murders

 Sometime in May or June 1978, Robert, then aged 25, asked his brother Daniel, 18, for help in planning a bank robbery.
 On July 2, Daniel stole two guns from a neighbor's house in Visalia, California, and the two drove to San Diego that night.
 They spent the next two days purchasing ammunition and practicing the robbery in a rural area near Miramar Lake.

 On July 5, the Harris brothers happened upon John Mayeski and Michael Baker, both 16, sitting in a green Ford LTD eating cheeseburgers in a supermarket parking lot in Mira Mesa.
 Mayeski and Baker were best friends who had planned to spend the day fishing to celebrate Mayeski's newly acquired driver's license.
 Robert Harris commandeered Mayeski's car and ordered him to drive to Miramar Lake, with Daniel Harris following in another vehicle.
 Robert Harris told the boys that they would be using the vehicle to rob a bank, but that no one would be hurt.
 At Miramar Lake, the Harris brothers ordered the boys to kneel, whereupon the boys began to pray.
 Robert told the boys to "Quit crying, and die like men", then shot both boys multiple times.
 The Harris brothers then returned to Robert's Mira Mesa home and allegedly finished the victims' half-eaten cheeseburgers while Robert boasted about the killings.

 About an hour later, the Harris brothers robbed the Mira Mesa branch of the San Diego Trust and Savings Bank located across the street from where they had abducted Mayeski and Baker, and fled with about $2,000.
-A witness to the robbery followed the Harrises to their home and notified police.
+A witness to the robbery followed the Harris brothers to their home and notified police.
 The Harris brothers were arrested less than an hour after the robbery.
-One of the officers who apprehended the Harris brothers was Steven Baker, father of victim Michael Baker, who at the time was unaware that his son had been killed, let alone by one of the men he was arresting.
+One of the officers who apprehended the Harris brothers was Steven Baker, father of victim Michael Baker, who at the time was unaware that his son had been killed, let alone by those he was arresting.